Smarter Drafter uses Path-based versioning to maintain backward compatibility when we release new changes to the API.

 All endpoints begin with a v1 prefix, and where a resource defines more than one version available, this can be changed to access a different version.

-Backwards-compatible changes
+Backward-compatible changes

 - Adding new optional parameters to an endpoint.